axians/microServiceBus.docs/README.md

 # Welcome to *microServiceBus.com* docs

-## To update the documentation, please follow these steps:
+## To update the documentation, please follow these steps

 1. Create your own branch
 2. If you are creating a new post, add it to any of the following directories under the **nav** directory (otherwise just jump to step 4):